ClusterHQ/flocker/docs/using/tutorial/vagrant-setup.rst

       alice@mercury:~/flocker-tutorial$

 #.
 Download the cluster and user credentials by right clicking on the link below.
-   Save these to the *flocker-tutorial* directory too, also preserving the filenames.
+   Save these to the *flocker-tutorial* directory too, also preserving the file names.

    :download:`cluster.crt`